-- Oversees the day-today operation of the schools special needs policy - Co-ordinates provision for children with SEN - Advises on the graduated approach to providing SEN support - Liaises with parents of pupils with SEN - Is a key point of contact with external agencies and support services - Works with the Head of School and Governors to ensure that the school meets its responsibilities under the Equality Act 2010 with regard to making reasonable adjustments and access arrangements. - Ensures that the school keeps the records of all pupils with SEN up to date.
+- Oversees the day-today operation of the school's special needs policy - Co-ordinates provision for children with SEN - Advises on the graduated approach to providing SEN support - Liaises with parents of pupils with SEN - Is a key point of contact with external agencies and support services - Works with the Head of School and Governors to ensure that the school meets its responsibilities under the Equality Act 2010 with regard to making reasonable adjustments and access arrangements. - Ensures that the school keeps the records of all pupils with SEN up to date and stored in accordance with General Data Protection Regulation, 2018.

-3. Aims
+3. Aims: